There are two ways to add Lasso affiliate links to your content: text and displays.

 This will add a Lasso Block with the Lasso shortcode.

 NOTE: If you're seeing your Amazon links getting cloaked in the Gutenberg editor, don't worry.
-In Gutenberg editor, we can't change the permalink to Amazon link because WordPress doesn't support it.
-But after you update the post, the permalink will be changed to Amazon link.
+In Gutenberg editor, we can't change the permalink to an Amazon link because WordPress doesn't support it.
+But after you update the post, the permalink will be changed to an Amazon link.